Connect with others who understand.

 Written by Maureen McNulty

-If you’re living with paroxysmal nocturnal hemoglobinuria (PNH), does your current treatment plan meet your needs?
-Are the side effects acceptable?
-If you’ve ever wished for more PNH treatment options, it’s a good time to read up on promising options currently being studied.
+If you’re living with paroxysmal nocturnal hemoglobinuria (PNH), is your current treatment plan working well for you?
+Are the side effects manageable?
+If you’ve ever hoped for more PNH treatment options, now is a good time to learn about promising therapies being studied.

-Researchers are working to develop new PNH therapies and treatment plans.
-These updated strategies may work better than previous treatments, lead to milder side effects, or help improve quality of life.
-New treatment options may also help people with PNH live longer.
+Researchers are working on new PNH therapies and treatment plans.
+These updated strategies may work better than older ones, cause fewer side effects, or help improve quality of life.
+Some may even help people with PNH live longer.

-Whether you were recently diagnosed or if you’ve been treating PNH for many years, it’s best to understand all of your therapy options.
-Talk to your health care team if you’re interested in learning more about new treatments and exploring whether a new option may work better for you.
+Whether you were just diagnosed or have been managing PNH for years, it’s important to know all your options.
+Check with your healthcare team if you’re interested in learning more about new treatments and exploring whether a new option may be a better fit for you.

 New PNH Drugs